 Green Mountain is a pretty popular summit, so you’ll likely see others at the top.
 Take in the views, check out the geography dial and then continue on.
 While Green Mountain is the largest mountain you’ve hit so far, the final two are taller and have better views.

 Start by going back down the West Ridge Trail, passing the Ranger Trail you came up on.
 The next junction (~0.8 miles later) is the one you want.
-Take a left onto the Green Bear Trail and make your way into a deeper treed gap between Green and Bear Mountains.
+Take a left on the Green Bear Trail and make your way into a deeper treed gap between Green Mountain and Bear Peak.
 From here until the South Mesa Trailhead (with the exception of Bear Peaks summit), you may have stretches of trail to yourself.

 At the bottom of a long descent to Bear Canyon Creek, take a right onto the Bear Peak West Ridge Trail and begin climbing out of the drainage.
 Tree cover follows you until you crest a low shoulder, and then the damage from the 2012 Flagstaff Fire becomes apparent.
 This is another area where sunscreen will be your friend.

 This climb will get you to the highest point so far in your trek, and as you climb, views spill out towards Boulder and the Flatirons.
 Take your time and enjoy this stretch of trail; while the fire damage is sad to see, it does provide a ton of visibility for long range views.
 Eventually, the trail reaches a junction below the crest of rocks atop Bear Peak.